-When BMS communication is utilized, the controller must be equipped with an optional network card with BMS interface port that is designed for one of a variety of serial communication protocols available (see Section 4.1.4).
-The interface port allows the controller to be field connected to a central Building Management System (BMS) for monitoring and control of data points.
+When BMS communication is utilized, the controller must be equipped with an optional expansion card designed for one of a variety of serial communication protocols available (see Section 4.1.4).
+A communication port on the expansion card allows the controller to be field connected to a central Building Management System (BMS) for monitoring and control of data points.

-A RS-485 serial port is available for Modbus or BACnet MS/ TP protocols and a 10BaseT port is available for TCP/IP based protocols such as BACnet over IP, BACnet over Ethernet, SNMP or HTTP.
+A RS-485 serial port is available for Modbus or BACnet MS/TP protocols and a 10BaseT port is available for TCP/ IP based protocols such as BACnet over IP, BACnet over Ethernet, SNMP or HTTP.